Magdeburg Cathedral: Architecture

+The "Cathedral Rock" and the foundation

 The ground around the Elbe river in Magdeburg is soft, and it is difficult to construct tall buildings, except for one large rock.
 Hence the cathedral was constructed on top of this rock, called the Domfelsen in German, which means Cathedral Rock.
 At low water levels, this rock is visible in the Elbe.
 As in old times low water meant a small harvest, this rock is also called Hungerfelsen, meaning starvation rock.

-In any case, the rock was not big enough for the cathedral, and on the west end only the north tower could be placed on a solid rock foundation, whereas the south tower stands on soft ground.
-To reduce weight the south tower is therefore only an empty shell with no interior or stairs, and the three big bells, "Susanne" (e), "Apostolica" (b♭) and "Dominica" (b), are in the north tower with a solid rock foundation.
+The traditional and popular story, in any case, the rock was not big enough for the complete cathedral, and on the west end only the north tower could be placed on a solid rock foundation, whereas the south tower stands on soft ground. is not correct.
+It is also false, that to reduce weight the south tower is therefore only an empty shell with no interior or stairs, and the three big bells, "Susanne" (e), "Apostolica" (b♭) and "Dominica" (b), are in the north tower with a solid rock foundation.
+The heaviest historic bell, the "Maxima" (weight = approximately 10 metric tons), was manufactured in 1468 and ringed in the south tower, but it fell down in the forties of the 16th century and was destroyed.

+The Cathedral Rock is a rock formation between the Elbe in east and the Kulturhistorisches Museum Magdeburg in West.
+Some scientific drillings around and under the cathedral since 1935 showed, in the area under the cathedral the upper side of the rock is more than 10 metres under the cathedral floor.
+Scientists drilled after 1993 in the near of the "Paradise door" and detected the rock in an deep of 11,05 metres.
+The cathedral has neverwhere a direct contact with the rock.
+Various sands and sediments are between the cathedral-fundaments and the rock.

 However, the south tower is slightly higher than the north tower, which is optically corrected by adding an ornamental cross on the north tower.